How do you compare personnel management vs human resource management?

 The personnel management approach also concerns itself with establishing rules, policies, procedures, and contracts, and strives to monitor and enforce compliance to such regulations, with careful delineation of written contract.
-The human resource management approach remains impatient with rules and regulations, and tends to relax them based on business needs and exigencies, and aim to go by the spirit of the contract rather than the letter of the contract.
+The human resource management approach remains impatient with rules and regulations.
+HR managers tend to relax rules based on business needs and exigencies, and aim to go by the spirit of the contract rather than the letter of the contract.

 An illustration of this difference in approach lies in the treatment of employee motivation.
-The personnel management approach holds employee satisfaction as the key to keeping employees motivated, and institute compensation, bonuses, rewards, and work simplification initiatives as possible motivators.
-The human resource philosophy hold improved performance as the driver of employee satisfaction, and devise strategies such as work challenges, team work, and creativity to improve motivation.
+The personnel management approach holds employee satisfaction as the key to keeping employees motivated, and institutes compensation, bonuses, rewards, and work simplification initiatives as possible motivators.
+The human resource philosophy holds improved performance as the driver of employee satisfaction, and devises strategies such as work challenges, team work, and creativity to improve motivation.

 Difference in Nature

-Another dimension of the difference is approach between human resources vs personnel management is the proactive nature of human resource management compared to the reactive nature of personnel management.
+Another dimension of the difference is the proactive nature of human resource management compared to the reactive nature of personnel management.